CN 11-5366/S ISSN 1673-1530

 "Landscape Architecture is more than a journal."

-Characteristics of Agricultural Landscape Evolution and Driving Mechanisms in Wujiang Section of Jiangnan Canal Basin
+Characteristics and Driving Mechanisms of Agricultural Landscape Evolution in Wujiang Section of Jiangnan Canal Basin

 • Objective The agricultural landscape within the canal basin represents a fusion of natural and cultural elements shaped by centuries of agricultural activity.
 With significant social, cultural, and environmental values, such agricultural landscape has contributed to sustainable agricultural production, water management, and cultural heritage preservation.
 The Jiangnan water network area has long been one of China’s most prosperous areas.
 Its unique resources, shaped by historical development, have given rise to valuable examples of agricultural heritage.
 Over thousands of years, continuous development in this area has fostered a distinctive local landscape, notably the polder field characteristic of canal basins.
 Jiangnan’s agricultural development stands as one of the most distinctive agricultural development paradigms in China.
 However, rapid urbanization has led to increased heterogeneity, disorder, and passivity in local agricultural landscape, threatening the unique patterns of pond field and water town emblematic of the Jiangnan Canal Basin.
 Understanding how urbanization has influenced these landscape changes and analyzing underlying driving mechanisms are crucial for preserving local heritage while promoting balanced urban-rural integration.